-A PESTEL/PESTLE analysis of the Procter & Gamble Company helps identify external factors in the remote or macro-environment of the consumer goods industry.
-The political, economic, social/sociocultural, technological, ecological/environmental, and legal (PESTEL/PESTLE) external factors define the strategic options of the business.
-Procter & Gamble must develop solutions that evolve to match changes in these external factors linked to the dynamics of the consumer goods market.
-The company can also enhance the accuracy of its analysis of the external environment through a combination of the PESTEL/PESTLE analysis and other strategic analysis tools, such as Porter’s Five Forces Analysis (Read: Porter’s Five Forces Analysis of the Procter & Gamble Company).
+This PESTEL/PESTLE analysis of Procter & Gamble illustrates a challenging remote or macro-environment for the consumer goods business.
+The political, economic, social/sociocultural, technological, ecological/environmental, and legal (PESTEL/PESTLE) factors define the company’s strategic options.
+P&G can develop solutions that match changes in external factors and the dynamics of the consumer goods market shown in this PESTEL analysis.
+The company can also enhance the accuracy of its external analysis through a combination of the PESTLE analysis and other strategic analysis tools.
+For example, the Five Forces analysis of The Procter & Gamble Company reveals issues in the competitive environment.

 Political Factors Affecting Procter & Gamble’s Business